EVELYNKINYA/react-hooks-fetch-crud-lab/README.md

 Then, in a new terminal tab, run `npm start` to run the React application.

-## Deliverables
+##Deliverables

 ### GET /questions

-When the application loads, get all the questions from `http://localhost:4000/questions` and display them using the `QuestionList` component.
+When the appli cation loads, get all the questions from `http://localhost:4000/questions` and display them using the `QuestionList` component.